konveyor/konveyor.github.io/content/Move2Kube/transformers.md

                             - image: 'my-repo.com/my-namespace/my-image-name:my-image-tag'
 ```

-This may not be enough and may want to parameterize the container image registry URL, registry namespace, image name, and image tag separately.
+This may not be enough and may need to parameterize the container image registry URL, registry namespace, image name, and image tag separately.

 To do this use:
 ```yaml